 A Convenient Marriage

 One of the greatest drawbacks of early indexes is the absence of page numbering.
-Printed page numbers (or foliation) were first introduced in 1472 by Arnold Ther Hoernen in Cologne, in the first edition of Werner Rolewinck’s Fasciculus temporum (literally, ‘bundles of time’).
+Printed page numbers (or foliation) were first introduced in 1470 by the Cologne printer, Arnold Ther Hoernen, in the first a book of sermons by the Carthusian monk and historian of Werner Rolewinck.
 However, printed page numbering was not broadly adopted until the following century.
 One of the first books to combine an index with foliation, or page numbers, was another edition of the hugely popular Fasciculus temporum.
 The 1481 edition, printed by Erhard Ratdolt in Venice, opens with a three-column, fourteen-page alphabetical subject index with references to printed page foliation on the recto side, centered in the top margins.

 Although the subject index appears relatively early in the history of printing, it is seldom found in fifteenth-century books, other than in reissues or copies of earlier printed indexes.
 The widespread use of indexes in books did not occur until the subsequent century.
 Moreover, not until much later was the term index used to describe them – instead, tabula or tabula per alphabetum was commonly used.
 It is worth noting that we should not be too dismissive of earlier locators, like sections, paragraphs, or even line numbers, as inferior to their successors, foliation and pagination.
 A significant advantage of such indexing systems is their portability: Whereas an index that relies on pagination cannot be used in another edition with different pagination, an index referencing, say, numbered paragraphs, functions despite changes to the document’s page breaks.
 And a drawback to the index linked to page numbers is that it cannot be compiled until the entire book is typeset or printed.
 (See H. H. Wellisch, p.
 76)